velodrome-finance/VerifiedERC20/SPECIFICATION.md

 ## Hook Integration

-Hooks must implement the `IHook` interface and are added to the `VerifiedERC20` by the `VerifiedERC20.owner()`.
-It needs to call `addHook` along with the entrypoint for the hook.
+Hooks must implement the `IHook` interface and need to be added first to the registry before these can be enabled for a `VerifiedERC20` by its `VerifiedERC20.owner()`.